Film festivals put Arkansas filmmaking in the spotlight

 Film, television and other forms of production are eligible for a 20%-30% rebate on all production expenditures if at least $200,000 is spent in-state or if $50,000 is spent in-state on post-production within a six-month period, according to the Arkansas Production Alliance website.

-Georgia has a minimum spend of $500,000 for production filming tax breaks, Tucker said, bringing some $80 billion into the state's creative economy annually.
+Georgia has a minimum spending expenditures of $500,000 for production filming tax breaks, Tucker said, bringing some $80 billion into the state's creative economy annually.

 Marvel's "Black Panther" was filmed in Georgia and involved more than 3,100 local workers who took home over $26.5 million in wages, according to the Motion Picture Association of America report.